 Dots per inch is a measure of spatial printing dot density, in particular the number of individual dots that can be printed (placed) in a line within the span of 1 inch (2.54 cm) (source – Dots Per Inch Wikipedia).
 We use DPI when we talk about printing.

 Pixels per inch or pixel density is a measurement of the resolution of devices: computer displays, image scanners, and digital camera image sensors (source – Pixel density Wikipedia).
 We use PPI when we talk about onscreen images, in other words images displayed on your computer screen or other devices, not printed.

 The print resolution is just a numerical metadata value that is attached to the image file, and is saved in the file header.
 Just like the Copyright data, the date the image was created, etc. It has nothing to do with the actual image data and also often referred to as the image DPI-value.

-The Resample option only matters when you adjust the image size (width and height), so I will not go into detail what it does right now.
-Basically Photoshop has a few different mathematical methods of creating and removing pixels, that provide a slightly different result.
+The Resample option only matters when you adjust the image size (width and height).
+In short, Photoshop has a few different mathematical methods of creating and removing pixels, that provide a slightly different result.

 Changing the resolution value does not affect the Image or File Size (pixel dimensions & the size of the file).
 Working on screen, the image retains and utilizes only the height and width in pixels, while the resolution takes effect only at the time of printing.

 The resolution value affects the way printers handle scaling, and the preferred resolution value differs from one printer to another.
 You can change this value in your images at any time without affecting the image data and image quality, provided the Resample box is unchecked.